wang-arthur/arthurzwang.com/_pages/cv.md

 ======
 - "Minor Theories of Everything: On Popular Science and Contemporary Fiction" (book manuscript)
 - “Inventing Rape Ecology: Octavia E. Butler and the Sociobiology of Sexual Violence” (revising for resubmission to _PMLA_)
-- “Nothing but Mammals: Feminism, Pornography, and the Sociobiology of Sexual Violence" (under review at _Representations_)
+- “Nothing but Mammals: Feminism, Pornography, and Sociobiology" (in preparation)

 Teaching
 ======